Straddle Positioning: Definition, Meaning & Example

 Definition: Straddle positioning is a strategy where a brand tries to position its product in two categories simultaneously.

-This helps create a dual image of the product to serve a larger audience.
+This helps create a dual product image to serve a larger audience.

 Brands use a mix of Point of Parity (POP) and Point of Difference (POD) to find segments and position their product.